501 - Live at Bass Concert Hall (Austin Night 1)

 All the chips and cats.

+He takes an early interest in rare objects.
 He, like, as a kid, makes money selling rare coins.

 And then when he graduates from UT, he starts his own business selling rare coins and books and historical documents.
+But he's also a big Texas personality.

 He is fond of Stetsons, as we saw,

-alligator skin cowboy boots, like you like,
+alligator skin cowboy boots like you like,

-and even mink coats, like I like.
+and even mink coats like I like.
+What?

-Yeah, I didn't put that together.
+He wears mink coats.
+Oh shit, yeah, I didn't put that together.

+Put that whole look together.
 The alligator boots and a mink coat, nice Stetson,

 probably a nice, one of those brown cigarettes that's real long.
+Yeah.

 And some barbecue.